FPGA-Research-Manchester/fos/README.md

 - How to use Daemon
   - How to use HLS accelerators
 - How to compile partially reconfigurable modules
-- How to build Linux (Pynq / Ubuntu) Image
+- How to build Linux (Pynq / Ubuntu) image

 ## Compatibility

+Target board: Ultra96 (can be ported to ZCU102, UltraZed easily)

 The source code presented has been tested with following tool versions:
 - Vivado and Vivado HLS 2016.2, 2017.3, 2018.2 and 2018.3.